fiberinc/manually/README.md

 - [Shopify](shopify) \
   Pull _orders_, _customers_ and _products_ from Shopify stores.
 - [Stripe](stripe) \
-  Pull _transactions_ and _charges_ from Stripe accounts. <em color="blue">coming soon</em>
+  Pull _transactions_ and _charges_ from Stripe accounts. <em color="blue">(coming soon)</em>

 ## Use Fiber instead

-Fiber lets you skip all the code.
-Make a request to our API to start syncing data from an API immediately.
+Fiber gives you a complete solution from day zero.
+Replace all this code with a simple call to our API:

 ```http
 POST https://api.fiber.dev/sources/:source_name/accounts